-The New York State Birth-Grade 2 Multi-Subject teacher accurately and effectively applies relevant content knowledge and pedagogical content knowledge in number and operations, operations and algebraic thinking, and measurement and data to analyze and synthesize assessment data about an individual student, identify conceptual or procedural errors, and provide a well-reasoned and accurate analysis of the student's mathematical knowledge.
+The New York State Grade 1-Grade 6 Multi-Subject teacher accurately and effectively applies relevant content knowledge and pedagogical content knowledge in number and operations, operations and algebraic thinking, fractions, ratios and proportional reasoning, and measurement and data to analyze and synthesize assessment data about an individual student, identify conceptual or procedural errors, and provide a well-reasoned and accurate analysis of the student's mathematical knowledge.
 The teacher uses the assessment results and knowledge of how students learn to present an appropriate instructional approach that meets the needs of the student.

-- analyzes and interprets samples of a student's work and other assessment data to monitor student progress and determine a student's strengths and areas of need in mathematics - b. demonstrates knowledge of the content by identifying and analyzing any errors or misconceptions in work samples - c. selects appropriate and effective content-specific instructional strategies, activities, or interventions to address a student's identified needs - d. demonstrates the ability to generate real-world scenarios that illustrate specific mathematical concepts - e. demonstrates the ability to justify the effectiveness of selected instructional strategies, activities, or interventions in promoting a student's mathematical understanding
+- analyzes and interprets samples of a student's work and other assessment data to monitor student progress and determine a student's strengths and areas of need in mathematics - b. demonstrates knowledge of the content by identifying and analyzing any errors or misconceptions in work samples - c. describes appropriate and effective content-specific instructional strategies, activities, or interventions to address a student's identified needs - d. demonstrates the ability to generate real-world scenarios that illustrate specific mathematical concepts - e. demonstrates the ability to justify the effectiveness of selected instructional strategies, activities, or interventions for promoting a student's mathematical understanding